Who doesn’t love summer? Longer days, warmer weather, tax-free shopping.

 In many of these summer sales tax holidays, back-to-school items are exempt, including everything from clothes to school supplies.
 Other states extend the savings to things like personal computers.

 And this summer two states, Florida and Tennessee, are debuting new sales tax holidays that have nothing to do with back-to-school supplies.

 Holiday dates and the spending caps for exempt items also differ from state to state.
 So, check your state’s rules before heading to the store.
 For most of the states in the following list, you can click on the state name to learn more.

 States with upcoming sales-tax holidays include:

-According to the Sales Tax Institute, statewide sales tax rates are as high as 7.25% — and 11.5% in Puerto Rico — not counting any local sales taxes.
+According to the Sales Tax Institute, statewide sales tax rates range as high as 7.25% in California — and 11.5% in Puerto Rico — not counting any local sales taxes.
 So, you stand to save a nice bit of cash by taking advantage of sales tax holidays.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.